calendee/firebase-log-ip-address/README.md

 Use a Firebase Cloud Function to collect, log, and respond with the requestor's IP address and other meta info.

 ## Usage
 If an app requires logging a user's IP address for metrics, security logs, audit trails, etc, it can trigger this HTTP function via a GET request.
+The informtion can simply be console logged, saved to the database, or used in some other manner.

 ### Examples